unrealists/hasura-versioned-data-tutorial/readme.md

 ##  A glimpse into my joy

 I will be way quicker with this one.
-I want to, *very quickly and simply*, show you that what I am capable of doing with this bad boy.
-You can do way more than what I am about to show you but for the sake of keeping it quick and simple.
+I want to, *very quickly*, show you that what I am capable of doing with this bad boy.
+You can do way more than what I am about to show you but I'm keeping it simple.
 Here we go...

 Imagine a GraphQL API that: